José María of Manila

-José María of Manila (José María de Manila : 5 September 1880 – 17 August 1936) was a Criollo Catholic priest and friar of the Order of Friars Minor Capuchin.
-He was martyred in the early phase of the Spanish Civil War, and is the third Filipino to have been declared blessed by the Roman Catholic Church.
+José María of Manila (José María de Manila : 5 September 1880, Manila – 17 August 1936, Madrid) was a Criollo Catholic priest and friar of the Order of Friars Minor Capuchin.
+He was martyred in Spain during the early phase of the Spanish Civil War, and is the third Filipino to have been declared blessed by the Roman Catholic Church.

 Biography

-José María was born in Manila, Philippines on 5 September 1880 to Spanish parents Don Eugenio del Saz-Orozco de la Oz, the last Spanish Mayor of Manila, and Doña Felisa Mortera y Camacho.
+Eugenio Sanz-Orozco was born in Manila, Philippines on 5 September 1880 to Spanish parents Don Eugenio del Saz-Orozco de la Oz, the last Spanish Mayor of Manila, and Doña Felisa Mortera y Camacho.
 His early education took place at Ateneo de Manila University, Colegio de San Juan de Letran, and University of Santo Tomas.

 He left the Philippines when he was 16 years old to study in Spain.
 His father wanted him to become a lawyer.
-Having obtained his degree, after practicing law only a few months, he decided he wanted to be a priest.
+He obtained his degree, and practised law for a few months.
+He then decided he wanted to be a priest.
 He was ordained on 30 November 1910.
-Circumstances, however, prevented him from following his plan to return to the land of his birth.
+He came to be known as José María of Manila.

-Desiring to return home to the Philippines to serve the local Philippine Church despite the fall of the Spanish East Indies government in 1898 because of the Philippine Revolution.
-Circumstances prevented him from returning, and so he resolved to zealously proclaim the Gospel in Spain, which was still suffering from poverty brought about by World War I.
+He desired to return home to the Philippines to serve the local Philippine Church, despite the fall of the Spanish East Indies government in 1898 during the Philippine Revolution.
+Circumstances prevented him from returning.
+He resolved to proclaim the Gospel in Spain, which was still suffering from poverty brought about by World War I.

-Anti-clericalism escalated in Spain.
+Anti-clericalism escalated in Spain during the 1930s.
 A military coup in July 1936 precipitated the Spanish Civil War and the Terror Rojo that continued until the end of the conflict.
 On 17 August 1936, José María was executed by a leftist faction at the gardens of the Cuartel de la Montaña, a military building in Madrid.